 Comparability of Access for Different User Groups

-- Libraries with networked printers must provide all users the ability to download or print electronic government information to their patrons.
-Limits to or costs associated with printing or downloading must be consistent for all patrons.
+- Libraries with networked printers must provide all users the ability to print or provide mediated printing.
+Costs associated with printing must be consistent for all patrons.

 Circulation of Materials

 Circulation of depository resources is not required.
 You do not have to lend depository resources to non-primary users who do not have borrowing privileges, unless you cannot provide access to depository materials in any other way.
-If your library cannot provide access to CDs or DVDs, then you must allow for circulation of the material or provide another way for patrons to access the needed content.
+If you cannot install or run CDs or DVDs on library computers, then the library must allow for circulation of the material or provide another way for patrons to access the needed content.

-The director of the library is responsible for ensuring that the depository operations conform to the legal and program requirements of the FDLP, which includes ensuring that all appropriate library employees are aware of the free public access requirements of Federal depository libraries.
+The director of the library is responsible for ensuring that the depository operations abide by the legal and program requirements of the FDLP.
+This includes ensuring that all library employees are aware of the free, public access requirements of Federal depository libraries

 To develop appropriate expertise, a library should provide training and continuing education for all staff involved in depository operations.
 Cross training of staff should also take place to ensure depository operations continue without interruption in the absence of regular staff members.
 GPO training for government information and depository management can be found at FDLP Academy.
 Training is also available through local, state, and national government information groups, for example ALA GODORT.
 Other resources include electronic discussion groups, for example GOVDOC-L, DOCTECH-L, MAPS-L, LAWLIB-L, social media, etc.

 Depository expertise includes an understanding of the Federal depository libraries in your region.
-Network with your colleagues at neighboring depositories to learn about subject strengths in their collections and to develop any cooperative efforts that will enhance your reach to current and potential library users as well as save your library’s time and resources.
-Identify your regional depository library and learn the processes and communication methods used within the region.
+Network with your colleagues at neighboring depositories to learn about subject strengths in their collections and to develop any cooperative efforts.
+This will enhance your outreach to current and potential library users as well as save your library’s time and resources.
+Your regional depository library is a key source for collections, reference, and other services within your state or region.